OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 The following is an example user `TSTool.cfg` configuration file and is discussed more in the [TSTool Configuration](#tstool-configuration) section.
+Before 13.03.00 the `[TSTool]` was not used.
+For versions 13.03.00 and later, the `[TSTool]` line can be used to be consistent with main configuration file, or can be omitted.

 ```
 # ./tstool/N/system/TSTool.cfg